 Standardized contracts are usually concise and unambiguous, with each clause carefully drafted and designed by a team of legal specialists.

-This means you can be certain that both you and the counterparty have a clear understanding of the terms of the agreement.
+This means you can be certain that both you and the counterparty have a clear understanding of the terms of the agreement, which helps minimize the need for costly legal review or custom edits.

 3. Improved productivity